juice-shop/pwning-juice-shop/part1/customization.md

 validation automatically happens on server startup as well.

-To verify if your custom configuration will not break any of the challenges, you should run the end-to-end tests via `npm run protractor`.
+To verify if your custom configuration will not break any of the challenges, you should run the end-to-end tests via `npm start & npm run cypress:open &`.
 If they pass, all challenges will be working fine!

 ## Material Color Themes